WeBeginners-Community/DocBook/MySQL/MySQL_Python_Connector.md

 ## What is MySQL-Python Connector?
 As the name says, it connects Python and MySQL.
 This Python driver is used for communicating with MySQL.
-It allows you to run queries and fetch data using Python.
+It allows you to run queries and fetch data from MySQL using Python.

 ## How to install MySQL-Python Connector?
 First, you need to make sure you install the correct version of the software.